mattskanaut/qualys_webinar/OutlinePlan_v3.md

 *[5-second transition pause]*

 ### ENGAGEMENT BREAK (Host - 20 seconds)
-**[POLL: "Which traditional best practice causes the most cloud problems?"]**
-- Quarterly vulnerability scans
+**[POLL: "What's your biggest cloud security headache today?"]**
+- Shadow IT (unknown resources, particularly in cloud)
+- Configuration drift over time
-- Perimeter-focused security
+- Too many disconnected security tools
-- Manual security reviews
+- No clear view of my security posture
-- Compliance-first mindset

-"Interesting to see the mix of responses there.
-The reality is they all cause problems when applied without cloud-native thinking."
+- Long remediation times

+"Great mix of responses - and notice how these are all problems that traditional security approaches struggle with.
+These are exactly the gaps that modern security engineering tries to address."

 *[10-second pause for question transition]*